 for working with students with moderate to severe intellectual disabilities and/or multi-handicapping conditions

 This program meets the Ohio teacher licensure requirements and is also available to those NOT holding a teaching license at the undergraduate level.
 The focus of the Special Education program at Ohio University centers on the delivery of quality services within limited resource environments and the promotion of equitable education for all students.
-Our Master’s degree programs are fully online, although some co-requisite courses that are required by the Ohio Department of Education for those who do NOT already hold a teaching license are not offered online and may be completed face-to-face at Ohio University or through a different institution.
+Our master’s degree programs are fully online.

 STEM+ for ALL Fellowship

-Candidates with science, technology, engineering, and math backgrounds should consider the STEM+ for ALL Fellowship, which includes a stipend to offset cost-of-living expenses incurred while completing the program.
+Candidates with science, technology, engineering, and math backgrounds who are willing to teach in the Columbus, Ohio area should consider the STEM+ for ALL Fellowship, which includes a stipend to offset cost-of-living expenses incurred while completing the program.